dexie/dexie-website/docs/IndexedDB-on-Safari.md

 ## Safari version >= 10.1

 Native support for IndexedDB 2.0.
 Lots of issues solved and performance boosted.

+A list of Safari related issues that has been reported can be found [here](safari-issues.md)

+## Safari version >= 14

-For the most stable Safari support, use Dexie 3.0 (`npm install dexie@latest`).
+Fast and stable IndexedDB support.
+A few race condition issues that Dexie can workaround.
+For the most stable Safari support, use Dexie 4 (`npm install dexie@latest`).
 It works around the most major Safari issue and it continuously runs its unit tests on Safari browsers in browserstack for every commit.

-A list of Safari related issues that has been reported can be found [here](safari-issues.md)

 ## Chrome and Opera on IOS